 Registration for Slow Sand Filtration is handled by Drinking Water Services in the Portland office.
 To register, or for more information, contact Julie Wray at 971-673-0408 or email@example.com

-, or submit the Registration Form
+, or complete and submit the online Registration Form

-(PDF).
+.
 Class size is limited.

 Upon completion of the class, attendees receive 0.6 Continuing Education Units (CEUs).